impredicative/gec/README.md

 # gec

-> **:warning: Starting in Oct 2022, [Gitlab will be dramatically lowering its free storage quota](https://docs.gitlab.com/ee/user/usage_quotas.html) down to just 5 GB for all repositories combined!
-As such, the use of this project is discouraged until its use of Gitlab is discontinued and/or replaced.**

 **`gec`** is a command-line utility written in Bash with convenience commands for using [gocryptfs](https://github.com/rfjakob/gocryptfs) with git.
 It refrains from doing anything clever, making it possible to naively fallback to the underlying gocryptfs or git commands if a need should arise.

 It transparently uses data encryption, both at rest and on the remotes.
 It uses version control and leverages redundant remote storage.
-Many of the implemented commands support GitHub and GitLab.
+The implemented remote commands require GitHub and Bitbucket.
 Git users will be at home with it.

 > **:warning: Before continuing, save the link to the official [Gitee mirror](https://gitee.com/impredicative/gec) of this repo.**